zcurchin/rector/README.md

 ### DONE

+- Refresh Check-ins on page open
 - Allow showing grading if you are signed-out but checked-in at least once today
-- Refresh lists on page open (!Checking, Grading, Rank list, Employees);
+- Refresh lists on page open (Grading, Rank list, Employees);
 - Added refresh Employees list